-Jürg Schneider is a partner at Walder Wyss and the head of its Lausanne office.
+Jürg Schneider is a partner at Walder Wyss and head of its Lausanne office.
 His practice areas include information technology, data protection and outsourcing.
-He regularly advises both Swiss and international firms on comprehensive licensing, development, system integration, and global outsourcing projects.
-He has deep and extensive experience in the fields of data protection, information security and e-commerce, with a particular focus on transborder and international contexts.
-In addition, Jürg Schneider regularly publishes and lectures on ICT topics and is a member of several professional organisations.
+He regularly advises both Swiss and international firms on comprehensive licensing, development, system integration and global outsourcing projects.
+He has deep and extensive experience in the fields of data protection, information security and e-commerce, with a focus on transborder and international contexts.
+He frequently publishes and lectures in his areas of focus.

-Hugh Reeves is a managing associate in the information technology, intellectual property and competition team at Walder Wyss.
+Hugh Reeves is a managing associate in the regulated markets, competition, tech and IP team.
 He advises clients in matters of technology transactions, commercial contracts, telecommunications, intellectual property and digitalisation.
-In addition, he is active in the areas of data protection as well as e-commerce and assists clients with their entry or expansion in the Swiss market.
+He is active in the areas of data protection as well as e-commerce and assists clients with their entry or expansion in the Swiss market.

 1 What were the key regulatory developments in your jurisdiction over the past year concerning cybersecurity standards?

 Cybersecurity is a hot topic in Switzerland.
 Although the number of cyberattacks is consistently growing each year, many commentators have highlighted the fact that companies incorporated in Switzerland as well as public bodies tend to underestimate or mismanage – either through a lack of clear information or of proper legal incentives – the risks posed by cybersecurity.
 As a result, these organisations are not sufficiently prepared to combat and withstand cyberthreats.

 In light of the above, the Swiss government has been putting some effort in recent years in raising awareness among the industry and helping organisations in moving towards better cybersecurity preparedness.